rishabhagr97/Knowledge/Active Directory.md

+Picture yourself administering a small business network with only five computers and five employees.
+In such a tiny network, you will probably be able to configure each computer separately without a problem.
+You will manually log into each computer, create users for whoever will use them, and make specific configurations for each employee's accounts.
+If a user's computer stops working, you will probably go to their place and fix the computer on-site.

+While this sounds like a very relaxed lifestyle, let's suppose your business suddenly grows and now has 157 computers and 320 different users located across four different offices.
+Would you still be able to manage each computer as a separate entity, manually configure policies for each of the users across the network and provide on-site support for everyone?
+The answer is most likely no.

+To overcome these limitations, we can use a Windows domain.
+Simply put, a Windows domain is a group of users and computers under the administration of a given business.
+The main idea behind a domain is to centralise the administration of common components of a Windows computer network in a single repository called Active Directory (AD).
+The server that runs the Active Directory services is known as a Domain Controller (DC).

+Windows Domain Overview

 # Domain Controllers
 A domain controller is a Windows server that has Active Directory Domain Services (AD DS) installed and has been promoted to a domain controller in the forest.
 Domain controllers are the centre of an Active Directory network, they control the rest of the domain.